 In nearly all cases of Accreditation with Major Stipulations, a revisit to the institution will be required.
 This revisit should take place approximately one year after the original site visit.
-The COA will indicate in its action whether the revisit will be conducted by a <a href="https://creativecommons.org/creativecommons.
+The COA will indicate in its action whether the revisit will be conducted by a CTCCommission consultant and team lead, or with a full team.
+The size of the revisit team will largely depend on the number and type of stipulations and the number and type of programs with areas of concern identified.

 During this seventh year, the institution should continue working with its CTCCommission consultant to plan for the revisit and to ensure common understanding of what is expected to be addressed at the revisit.
-A seventh year report addressing stipulations and relevant standards must be provided by the institution which will, in turn, be provided to the review team to help the team's assessment of the progress being made in addressing the findings of the review.
+A seventh yearA report addressing stipulations and relevant standards must be provided by the institution which will, in turn, be provided to the review team to help the team's assessment of the progress being made in addressing the findings of the review.
 The CTCCommission consultant will work with the institution to determine the specific revisit needs as directed by the COA decision and help guide the institution in determining the type of evidence and progress expected at the time of the site visit.